nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="images/ModelClassDiagram.png" width="450" />

  </p>

-<div style="page-break-after: always;"></div>

 The `Model` component,

-* Model Stores Independent Entities(`Internship` and `Events`) which interact with each other to give the features of intern's ship
+* Stores independent entities (`Internship` and `Events`) that represent data stored by TinS
 * For each entity :
-  * model stores the entity catalogue data i.e., all `entity` objects (which are contained in a `UniqueEntityList` object).
+  * `Model` stores the entity catalogue data i.e., all `entity` objects (which are contained in a `UniqueEntityList` object).
-  * model stores the currently 'selected' `Entity` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Entity>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+  * `Model` stores the currently 'selected' `Entity` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Entity>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * model also stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.